Domestic Study Away

 Students applying to study away should work closely with their major advisor to determine an academic plan and proposed coursework that is an integral part of their Vassar education, whether within or outside of their major.
 The application deadline for domestic study away is the first Monday of December in the year prior to participation.

-Any student considering domestic study away should consult with the Office of International Programs.
+Any student considering domestic study away should consult with Casey Trocino, Assistant Dean of Studies.